- What CBD products are legal to buy and sell in the UK

-Is CBD legal in the UK
+- CBD market in the UK

 In recent years, there has been a significant increase in media coverage about CBD in the UK, with national outlets frequently highlighting the rise of CBD products and many people the question, “Is CBD legal in the UK?”.
+CBD is legal in the UK and must contain no more than 0.2 % THC.
+Despite THC percentage requirement, each product must also not contain more than 1 mg of THC per serving or package.
+Since 2020, CBD oils used as food supplements, food, and drink must adhere to novel food regulations.

 Articles about CBD oil are often featured on the front pages, reflecting the growing public interest and demand for CBD in the UK.
 The expansion of the CBD industry is obvious as the variety and quantity of CBD products sold continue to rise.
 However, this rise of attention has led to a vast amount of information, making it difficult for businesses to separate fact from fiction.